dragoncoder047/blog/aaaa/programming/c/pickles.md

 baz
 ```

 This saves a line, and it looks a lot cleaner (and a lot more like Python).
 An interesting side effect is that you can append a "block" to the end of any function, and it will take it as a string.
-So you coule write this:
+So you could write this:

 ```tcl
 print: